osakechan/notoriousPID/README.md

 ###Control Overview:

-  A standard PID control algorithm outputs the air temperature necessary to maintain a desired fermentation setpoint.
+  A standard PID control algorithm computes the air temperature necessary to maintain a desired fermentation setpoint.
 Controller output of the main PID cascades into two additional control algorithms for heating and cooling.
-Final control elements are the refrigerator compressor and resistive heating element.
+Final control elements consist of the refrigerator compressor and resistive heating element.
 Temperature sensing of fermenting beer and chamber air is performed by the Dallas OneWire DS18B20.
 The sensor's on-board DAC performs a conversion with up to 12-bit resolution.
-Potentially limitless numbers of Dallas OneWire Sensors may be attached via a single digital input in on the AVR.

   **Cooling** --  The refrigerator compressor is switched by a differential control algorithm with time-based overshoot prediction capabilities.